winstoncheong/adventofcode/README.md

   15,1,5
   5,14,9
   ```
   From the nearby tickets, determine which column corresponds to which field.
-Multipy the six fields on *your* ticket that start with the word `departure`.
+Multiply the six fields on *your* ticket that start with the word `departure`.

 I used range objects to make use of the `in` comparison (see helper function `make_range(input)`).

 Reading in the data was a bit ugly.
 I had to use a `part` integer variable to separate the different parts of the data, and to detect which part by using specific line headings.

-For part 1, I put all ranges into a `all_ranges` list (ignoring ticket fields) and used a `ticket_error(lst)` method to help total up the invald values.
+For part 1, I put all ranges into a `all_ranges` list (ignoring ticket fields) and used a `ticket_error(lst)` method to help total up the invalid values.

 Part 2 was trickier.
 An oversight of mine: `ticket_error == 0` does not mean the ticket is valid.
 In my data, there was a ticket with a field having value `0` but such value wasn't allowed by my constraints.
 I used `ticket_valid(lst)` to clean the list of nearby tickets.